-- 1. Attracted investments attracted in resources worth 0.5 billion euro; - 2.
-Improved industrial competitevness of the raw materials sector and advanced material sector in Europe, by increasing savings and sales resulting from improved material and energy units, estimated at 100 million euro; - 3.
+- 1. Attracted investments in inprimary resources and advanced materials development worth 1.3 billion euro; - Improved industrial competitevness of the raw materials sector and advanced material sector in Europe, by increasing savings and sales resulting from improved material and energy units, estimated at 100 million euro; - 3.
 Carbon savings in the RM sector by 20%; - 4.
-Improve gender balance in RM sector by 30%;
+Improve gender balance in RM sector by 30%; - 5.
+Reached 50% of new processing plants of the raw materials in sector, with Zero Liquid Discharge implemented.